Namana making most of opportunities

 That blend is proving a winner for Namana, who has been a standout for the Steel under the post in their opening three games.

-She has only missed 11 goals — and shot 33 from 33 against the Northern Mystics — and the space she holds under the post, against some of the top Silver Ferns defenders, has been impressive.
+She shot 33 from 33 against the Northern Mystics — and the space she holds under the post, against some of the top Silver Ferns defenders, has been impressive.

-But she was humble in her approach to why she had stood up.
+But Namana was humble in her approach to why she had stood up.

 "It’s the people around me that are really helping me.